InkPrism/SimpleEnhancementsMod/README.md

 ![](http://dotsilver.net/r/simpleenhancements/simpleenhancements-logo.png)

-This mods adds in some enhancements for the vanilla experience.
+This mods adds in some enhancements to the vanilla experience.
 * * *

 ### Have fun